 The simple fact is that for a lot of people in Canada their home equity is actually increasing while they hold a reverse mortgage.
 This is because home appreciation rates are higher than interest rates and because home appreciation grows 100% of the property – unlike the mortgage which only grows up to 55%.

-For more on this, including the latest interest rates, see our article on this – click here.
+For more on this, including the latest interest rates, see our article on this – best reverse mortgage rates.

 In addition to this, people fail to appreciate how much interest they pay under a normal mortgage – because it is blended in with the payments, so they don’t really notice it.

 Finally, add in the fact that 99% of Canadian homes under a reverse mortgage still had equity remaining in them when the mortgage was discharged and that should ease your concerns regarding this.